jedcn/dot-org-files/README.md

 `home/`, and this qualifies them to be a [homeshick][homeshick] Castle.

-In a sentence, this means that dot-files are backed up online and their contents are easily synchronized between computers.
+This means that dot-files are backed up online and their contents are easily synchronized between computers.

 ## Motivation